Why new research funding regulation increases pressure on universities

 How Xapien can help universities stay ahead

 As universities adapt, they need to balance compliance with growth, and that requires having the right technology.
-Powered by AI, Xapien is a research and due diligence platform that collects and processes enormous amounts of data from the entire indexed internet.
+Powered by AI, Xapien is a research and due diligence tool that collects and processes enormous amounts of data from the entire indexed internet.
 This includes screening data sets, news articles, and information found in online publications.
 By automating data collection and analysis, Xapien significantly reduces the manual groundwork for research teams.

 Rapid risk identification